A Functional Imperative Mix

 return region.res

 This solution is nice and pythonic, just a bit verbose.
-The biggest negative is it can fail at runtime.
+The biggest drawback is it can fail at runtime.

 Freezing with types

-Any viable region design for Python has to work with dynamic typing and the existing interpreter.
+For a region design to be acceptable for Python, it has to work with dynamic typing and the CPython interpreter.
 But Newton is statically typed, which I think will enable a much better solution.
-If we are lucky, the construct for building up values could just be plain functions returning frozen objects.
+Maybe we can even avoid adding new syntax altogether.
+Instead we just build up the result the usual way using mutation, and call a function called frozen on it when done.

 def positive(numbers):